ksmin23/analytics-on-aws/content/build-analytics-system/kinesis-data-firehose/_index.en.md

 ![aws-analytics-system-build-steps](/analytics-on-aws/images/aws-analytics-system-build-steps.png)

+## Create Kinesis Data Firehose to store data in S3

 {{% notice info %}}
 With Kinesis Data Firehose, you can collect data in real time to destinations such as S3, Redshift, and ElasticSearch.
 {{% /notice %}}